elix/plain-example/README.md

 # Bundling components for production use

 Elix components are written in plain JavaScript, and so require _no build step_ to be usable.
 For production use, you will generally want to use webpack or some similar bundler to create a smaller set of JavaScript files.
-When using a bundler, the `import` statement above can generally be simplified to:
+When using a bundler, the `import` statement above can typically be simplified to:

 ```js
 // Import the Elix components we want to use.